 - Correct, reliable, safe, and robust. - Shown through Verification and Validation.

 Activities that must be performed to consider the software "done."

-- Verification: The process of proving that the software conforms to its specified functional and non-functional requirements. - Validation: The process of proving that the software meets the customer's true requirements, needs, and expectations.
+- Verification: Proving that software conforms to its functional and non-functional requirements. - Validation: Proving that software meets customer's true requirements, needs, and expectations.